 Review the following steps and fill out our Construction Application to bring power to your construction project.

 Steps To Establish New Service on a Construction Project

 To establish new electric service at a location, building, or structure that does not have an existing meter, you are required to complete the Construction Application below.
 This form requires you to supply specific information about your energy needs.
 If you are working with an electrician for your construction project, your electrician may be able to fill out this information for you or assist you in determining the information you need.
 A $250 construction deposit is also needed to have an SREC staker visit the job site.

 STEP 2: CONSULT WITH AN SREC STAKING ENGINEER

 Buildings and property lines MUST be staked PRIOR to any meeting in the field with an engineer.
-After you submit your Construction Application, our staking department will be provided with your completed form.
+After you submit your Construction Application and pay the $250 construction deposit, our staking department will be provided with your completed form.
 You will be contacted in order to discuss such issues as: